Free Printable: Low Carb & Keto Food List

 -

 Remove the fudge from the container using the edges of the parchment paper.
-Slice carefully into 15 pieces, 4 cuts the long way and 2 cuts the short way (see post above for slicing tips).
+Slice carefully into 15 pieces, 4 cuts the long way and 2 cuts the short way (see post above for my slicing tips).

-Recipe Notes
+Maya’s Recipe Notes

 Serving size: 1 1-inch square